 Bill Daues started his coaching career at Washington University as an assistant coach for four (4) years.
 He spent his next ten (10) years at Maryville University as head coach before joining Whitfield.

-Bill’s wife, Joyce and two children, Kirk and Colleen have been very supportive over the years.
-He is a great educator and student of the game we all love.
+Bill”s wife, Joyce and two children, Kirk and Colleen have been very supportive over the years.
+His a great educator and student of the game we all love.